realityexpander/AlamoHunt2/README.md

 - Shows map of all venues via a floating action button.
 - Map allows selection of individual venue & Center of Austin
-- Each individual venue activity shows details of venue and allow to view on Foursquare site or the website for the venue.
+- Each individual venue activity shows details of venue and allow to view on Foursquare site or the website for the venue, or the menu if available
 - Uses collaping menu to show individual venue details
 - Properly adheres to android UI standards